videomorph-dev/videomorph/README.md

 $ sudo ./install.sh
 ```

-This command will install VideoMorph, and its dependencies, (Ffmpeg, and PyQt5), from your distro's current repository.
+This command will install VideoMorph and its dependencies (Ffmpeg, and PyQt5) from your distro's current repository.

 #### On Windows

-To install VideoMorph from the source package on your Windows system, first ensure you have Python3 installed and then you need to:
+To install VideoMorph from the source package on your Windows system, first, make sure you have Python3 installed, then run the following steps:

 1. Download and decompress the `.zip` source package

-3. Open your Windows' command-line (`cmd.exe`), and type the following commands:
+2. Open your Windows' command-line (`cmd.exe`), and type the following commands:

 ```doscon
 C:/> cd videomorph-x.x